etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 }
 ```

- What does this say?
-Exactly what we said above:

 - A `Resume` is an array of `Sections`.
 - A `Section` is a `title` string and an array of `Entry` objects.
 - An `entry` can have a `title`, `company`, `Duration`, -- but all these fields are **optional**, hence the usage of the `?`.
 The `description` field is required, and it can be either a string OR an array of strings (hence the `|`).